ckaestne/seaibib/README.md

 Galhotra, Sainyam, Yuriy Brun, and Alexandra Meliou. "[Fairness testing: testing software for discrimination](https://dl.acm.org/doi/pdf/10.1145/3106237.3106277)."
 In Proceedings of the 2017 11th Joint Meeting on Foundations of Software Engineering, pp. 498-510.
 2017.

-> Another application of testing invariants (here, for fairness certain outputs should be independent of changes to sensitive attributes).
-Fairly straightforward and limited to group fairness if I recall correctly.
+> Another application of testing invariants: here, for fairness certain outputs should be independent of changes to sensitive attributes.
+To simple for practical use in my book; limited to "fairness through blindness" (or "unawareness" or "anti-classification") and group fairness (but seemingly without addressing correlations in the data, since samples are generated uniformly).

 Ding, J., D. Zhang, and X. Hu.
 2016. “[A Framework for Ensuring the Quality of a Big Data Service](https://ieeexplore.ieee.org/iel7/7557343/7557418/07557439.pdf).”
 In 2016 IEEE International Conference on Services Computing (SCC), 82–89.